 14. Jog beside your kids as they bike or scooter

 Not sure where to fit jogging into your busy schedule?
 If your kids are old enough to bike or scooter for at least 20 minutes, why not don your running gear and run alongside them?
+Getting a workout in while on the clock with your kids is the best feeling!

 15. Reward yourself